HL7/CDA-ccda/input/pagecontent/uscdi_guidance.md

 ##### Payer Identifier

-See the latest guidance added to Policy Activity V4.
+See the latest guidance added to Policy Activity.

 #### Health Status/Assessments